ZigZagJoe/ISP-SIMM_public/README.txt

 ---------

 No boot
-    Verify the ROM is correctly seated.
+    Verify the LED is DIM green after write completes (success) Verify the ROM is correctly seated.
-    If your ROM socket is old or dirty, the module may need some pressure to correctly make contact.
+    If your ROM socket is unreliable or dirty, the module may need some pressure to correctly make contact.
-    Make sure you're writing a ROM file that is compatible with your Macintosh Verify the LED is DIM green after write completes (success) Check the log for more information.
+    Make sure you're writing a ROM file that is compatible with your Macintosh ISP-SIMM expects ROM files in little endian byte order.
+    Check the log for more information.

 USB does not connect
-	Try a different cable or use the cable supplied.
+	Try a different cable / use the cable supplied.
 	Reflash firmware to SIMM

 Write errors
     Try again.
-    Try connecting USB directly to computer
+    Try connecting USB directly to computer.
-    Try a different computer
+    Try a different computer.
     As always, check the log.

 Mac crashes / resets unexpectedly or when USB is plugged in